kshism/liquibase-spring-boot-1/prompt.md

 }
 ```

-## Vendor

 ```json
 {
   "name": "External Vendor"
 }
 ```

-All must be accepted.

-None require a lookup match.
+No lookup match is required.

 ---

-# Add Custom Owner
+# Custom Owner Creation

 If no match exists: